 Objectives: To provide students the opportunity to perform directed research in the laboratory of a member of the Department of Pharmacology.
 Students will be involved in the complete process of scientific research: formulation of the scientific question and hypothesis, aquisition of background information and reference management, planning and performing experimental work, and presenting results orally and in a written report.

 Format: The course starts with a workshop that addresses the mechanics of hypothesis formulation, background acquisition, references selection and management.
 After that, directed research is performed in the selected laboratory (10h/week).
 Students will be required to present results of their research project in a final written report and in an oral presentation to peers and supervisors.
 Evaluation will be based on the students' performance in the lab and their written and oral reports.

 Pre-requisites: Open only to 3rd year students.
-PMCOL 201 and consent of the Department of Pharmacology is required.
+PMCOL 201, a cumulative GPA of 3.2 or higher, and consent of the course coordinator is required.
 Students with a 300-level Biological Sciences, Biochemistry or Physiology course may be considered at the discretion of the Pharmacology Undergraduate Advisor and the individual research supervisor.

 Registration: Closed to Bear Track registration.
 Students must apply and will be notified by email if their application is successful.
 This course may also be taken over the six week Spring/Summer session.
 The Department has received sufficient applications for available research opportunities at this time.
 Thank-you for your interest.

 Introduction to Toxicology

 Winter term only, T R 09:30